langflow-ai/langflow/README.md

 ## 📄 License

-LangFlow is released under the MIT License.
+Langflow is released under the MIT License.
 See the LICENSE file for details.